Luqaimat (Middle Eastern Sweet Fritters)

 a plate of luqaimat in a golden tray.

-For those of you who love Middle Eastern desserts (who doesn't, really?), today's recipe is a must-make!
-Just like baklava, qatayef and halva, luqaimat is a Middle Eastern classic that's loved by many.
-It's crispy on the outside and tender on the inside, with just the right amount of sweetness.
+For those of you who love Middle Eastern desserts (who doesn’t, really?), today’s recipe is a must-make!
+Just like baklava, qatayef and halva, luqaimat is a Middle Eastern classic that’s loved by many and is a classic for the month of Ramadan and Eid.
+It’s crispy on the outside and soft on the inside, with just the right amount of sweetness.

 What Is Luqaimat?

-Popular in the Arab countries including UAE, Lebanon and Jordan, luqaimat is a fried yeast-based dumpling that's sweetened with date syrup, simple syrup or honey.
-The word luqaimat literally means "small bite" which describes these treats very well.
+Popular in the Arab countries including UAE, Lebanon and Jordan, luqaimat, also known as Awamat, are fried yeast-based dough fritters that’s sweetened with date syrup, simple syrup or honey.
+The word luqaimat literally means “small bites” which describes these treats very well.

 Luqaimat is a popular dessert during the month of Ramadan for iftar and is usually served with tea.

-These sweet dumplings are known by different names in other countries, such as lokma is Turkey, loukoumades in Greece and awameh in some Arab countries.
+These sweet dumplings are known by different names in other countries, such as lokma in Turkey, loukoumades in Greece and awameh in some Arab countries.

 to make luqaimat you need flour, yeast, salt, sugar, cardamom, water, oil and date syrup.